Raúl de Tomás: Reserve teams

-Born in Madrid to a Spanish father and a Dominican mother, De Tomás joined Real Madrid's youth academy in 2004 after starting out at CD San Roque EFF.
+Born in Madrid to a Spanish father and a Dominican mother, de Tomás joined Real Madrid's youth academy in 2004 after starting out at CD San Roque EFF.
 He played his first senior match on 8 April 2012, featuring the last 21 minutes for the C team in a 2–0 home win against CF Pozuelo de Alarcón in the Tercera División.

 De Tomás was promoted to the third team in the middle of 2012, with the side now in Segunda División B. On 17 August 2012, he appeared in his first game for the reserves, coming on as a late substitute for Juanfran in a 2–1 away loss to Villarreal CF in the Segunda División.

-On 16 December, back with the C side, De Tomás scored a hat-trick in a 5–2 home defeat of CD Marino.
+On 16 December, back with the C side, de Tomás scored a hat-trick in a 5–2 home defeat of CD Marino.
 He continued to represent both affiliates during the season, and was definitely promoted to Castilla in September 2013.

 De Tomás scored his first professional goal on 4 December 2013, netting the first in a 3–2 home victory over Girona FC.
-He contributed with a further six in 27 appearances over the campaign, as the B team suffered relegation.
+He contributed a further six in 27 appearances over the campaign, as the B team suffered relegation.

-In July 2014, De Tomás was included in the main squad for its pre-season trip to the United States.
+In July 2014, de Tomás was included in the main squad for its pre-season trip to the United States.
 He made his competitive debut for them on 29 October of the same year, replacing Karim Benzema in a 4–1 away defeat of UE Cornellà in the round of 32 of the Copa del Rey.

 Loans

-On 31 August 2015, De Tomás was loaned to Córdoba CF in a season-long move.
+On 31 August 2015, de Tomás was loaned to Córdoba CF in a season-long move.
 A year later, he signed with Real Valladolid also in the second tier and in a temporary deal.

 De Tomás was loaned to Rayo Vallecano on 1 September 2017.
 He was the second-highest scorer of the season with 24 goals, including hat-tricks in victories over Lorca FC, Cultural y Deportiva Leonesa and CF Reus Deportiu, as the club from Vallecas won the league and were promoted back to the top flight; this haul was a season record for any player in its history, and he was also named Segunda División Player of the Month in February and April 2018.

-On 17 June 2018, De Tomás signed a new contract with Real Madrid until 2023.
+On 17 June 2018, de Tomás signed a new contract with Real Madrid until 2023.
 Two months later, he was loaned to Rayo Vallecano for another campaign.
 He scored his first goal in the Spanish top tier on 22 September, but in a 5–1 home defeat against Deportivo Alavés.
 The following 11 January, also at the Campo de Fútbol de Vallecas, his hat-trick helped the hosts down RC Celta de Vigo 4–2.